CambridgeNuclear/SCONE/docs/User Manual.rst

 * E or G: emission energy

   - E: energy of the particles emitted, for continuous energy calculations.
 [MeV]
-  - G: energy group of the particles emitted, for multi-group calculations
+  - G: energy group of the particles emitted, for multi-group calculations.

 * dir (*optional*, default = isotropic): (u v w) vector with the direction of the source particles